 Upon completion of their ministry to new converts in Samaria, Peter and John did not rush back to Jerusalem, but made a tour of many Samaritan villages still unreached by the gospel.
 Clearly, they viewed outreach to Samaria not as a minor work on the sidelines, but as a priority in God’s program.
 After all, they well remembered Christ’s instruction that Samaria should be their next objective after evangelizing Jerusalem and Judea (Acts 1:8).

 The pronoun "they" in verse 25 probably should be understood as including Philip.
-In other words, he accompanied Peter and John when they traveled through Samaria and finally returned to Jerusalem.
+We infer that he accompanied Peter and John when they traveled through Samaria and finally returned to Jerusalem.

 Mission to a Desert Place

-After his triumphant soul-winning campaign in Samaria, Philip sought God’s direction as to where he should go next.
-An angel told him that he should, in a literal translation, “go south on the road leading down from Jerusalem to Gaza: the same is desert.”
-Jerusalem is likely where Philip received his marching orders.
-Gaza had from the distant past been a major city along the coast near the boundary between Palestine and Egypt.
-In Old Testament times, it was one of the five principal cities in the Philistine nation, but the Jews destroyed it in 93 BC.
-Then in 57 BC the Romans rebuilt it although not exactly at the original site.
+We may suppose that after his triumphant soul-winning campaign in Samaria, Philip sought God’s direction as to where he should go next.
+An angel told him that he should, in a literal translation, "go south on the road leading down from Jerusalem to Gaza: the same is desert."
+Jerusalem is likely where Philip received this command.
+Gaza, the last city along the coastal road to Egypt, had from the distant past played a major role in regional history.
+In Old Testament times, it was one of the five principal cities in the Philistine nation.
+The Jews destroyed it in 93 BC, but in 57 BC it was rebuilt by the Romans, although not exactly at the original site.
 They relocated it a few miles away, nearer the Mediterranean.
-Because the ruins of the old city were situated in arid surroundings, they became known as Desert Gaza.
+Because the ruins of the old city lay in arid surroundings, they became known as Desert Gaza.
 It is generally believed that this Gaza, not the new city, was the destination intended by the angel.

-The angel’s direction to go south probably meant that Philip should take the road that went through Bethlehem and Hebron before turning westward, ultimately passing just south of Gaza before joining the coastal road.
+The angel’s instruction to go south probably meant that Philip should take the road that went through Bethlehem and Hebron before turning westward, ultimately joining the coastal road at Gaza.
 Without delay, Philip went to the appointed place.
 There, probably at the intersection of the two roads, he waited.
-The eunuch in his chariot may have left Jerusalem along a different road—the main thoroughfare that ran northwest toward Caesarea and met the coastal road at Lydda.
-If so, when he came to Lydda, he turned south and moved toward Gaza.
-This route would have been preferable because it offered two roads that, compared with the road Philip followed, were doubtless better constructed, as well as more heavily traveled and therefore safer.
+The eunuch in his chariot may have followed a different course away from Jerusalem.
+Instead of going south, he may have used the main thoroughfare that ran northwest toward Caesarea and met the coastal road at Lydda.
+There, he would have turned south and moved toward Gaza.
+This route would have been preferable because it offered two roads that, compared with the one Philip took, were doubtless better constructed, as well as more heavily traveled and therefore safer.

 The Eunuch's Response of Faith

-After Philip baptized the eunuch, the Spirit swept him away by some miraculous means of transport to another place.
-Whether he flew through the air or changed locations instantly, we do not know.
-The writer's choice of words suggests that Philip suddenly vanished from the eunuch's sight.
-For the eunuch, the miracle was a sign confirming the truth of the gospel.
-It was God's reward for his faith.
+By conveyance of the Spirit, Philip either flew through the air to a new location or changed locations instantly.
+For the eunuch, the miracle of Philip’s disappearance was a sign confirming the truth of the gospel.
+It was God’s reward for his faith.

 Finding himself alone, the eunuch reflected on his new salvation in Christ and "went on his way rejoicing."
 An ancient tradition says he became an aggressive soul-winner in his home country.